reactGo/reactGo/README.md

 ```
 Express app.use() receives a request
 -> Calls a pre-built webpack file for the server
--> Runs matching of routes in react-router for server
+-> Runs matching of routes in react-router for server(with react-router-config)
 -> Makes async data fetching request
 -> Renders Route component to string
 -> Construct HTML file (with Meta, Link tags using helmet)